Former Minnesota officer charged with second-degree manslaughter over shooting of black motorist

 READ: How does an officer use a gun instead of a Taser?

 Intent isn’t a necessary component of second-degree manslaughter in Minnesota.
-The charge - which carries a maximum penalty of 10 years in prison - can be applied in circumstances where a person is suspected of causing a death by “culpable negligence” that creates an unreasonable risk and consciously takes chances to cause the death of a person.
+The charge - which carries a maximum penalty of 10 years in prison - can be applied in circumstances where a person is suspected of causing a death by “culpable negligence” that creates an unreasonable risk and consciously takes chances to cause a death.

-Potter, 48, was arrested on Wednesday morning at the Bureau of Criminal Apprehension in St Paul.
+Potter, who was being held on US$100,000 bail, was scheduled to make her initial court appearance on Thursday afternoon.
 Her attorney did not respond to messages from The Associated Press.

+Potter, 48, and Police Chief Tim Gannon both resigned on Tuesday, a day after the City Council voted to fire the city manager, who controls the police force.
+Acting City Manager Reggie Edwards said on Wednesday that because Potter resigned, she is entitled to “all accrual and benefits that is due".
+Mayor Mike Elliott has said that the city had been moving toward firing Potter when she submitted her resignation.

 Police say Wright was pulled over for expired tags on Sunday, but they sought to arrest him after discovering he had an outstanding warrant.
 The warrant was for his failure to appear in court on charges that he fled from officers and possessed a gun without a permit during an encounter with Minneapolis police in June.